-Genicular Artery Embolization (GAE) for Chronic Knee Pain
+Avoid Knee Replacement with Genicular Artery Embolization (GAE) for Chronic Knee Pain Relief in San Francisco

-Genicular Artery Embolization (GAE) is a minimally invasive outpatient procedure used to treat chronic knee pain caused by osteoarthritis.
-This innovative technique targets the small arteries around the knee (called genicular arteries) that supply blood to inflamed joint tissue.
-By reducing abnormal blood flow, GAE decreases inflammation and helps relieve pain—without the need for surgery.
+Genicular Artery Embolization (GAE) is a minimally invasive procedure designed to relieve chronic knee pain from osteoarthritis.
+This outpatient treatment targets the small arteries around the knee (genicular arteries) that contribute to inflammation and discomfort.

-Who is a Candidate for the GAE Procedure?
+Who is a Candidate for Genicular Artery Embolization Procedure?

-You may be a good candidate for Genicular Artery Embolization (GAE) if you:
+You may be a strong candidate for Genicular Artery Embolization (GAE) in San Francisco if you:

-• Are not a surgical candidate due to other health concerns
+Are not a candidate for surgery due to other health issues

 To find out if GAE is right for you, start by taking our short WOMAC Survey.
-A score above 25 may indicate that you’re a strong candidate.
-Afterward, schedule a consultation to review your results and discuss your treatment options with our team.
+A score over 25 may indicate that you’re a good candidate.
+Then, schedule a consultation to discuss your results and next steps with our vascular team.

-Genicular Artery Embolization (GAE) is performed in our Accredited Ambulatory Surgery Center (ASC) using advanced imaging guidance for maximum precision and comfort.
-Here’s what to expect:
+If you're considering Genicular Artery Embolization (GAE) for chronic knee pain, knowing what to expect can help you feel more confident and prepared.
+The procedure is performed at our accredited Ambulatory Surgery Center (ASC) using advanced imaging for precision and patient comfort.:

 Step-by-Step Overview